Go to my posts for news about my exciting new videos!

 The book was also favorably reviewed in the July-August 2021 edition of Quadrant Magazine.
 That review is behind a paywall.
 Its conclusion includes: “Philips writes in a simple, clear prose… The book’s importance is… that it offers a well-deserved blow to the exceptionalism that I referred to earlier… It is always valuable to reveal the history of political ideas over time, in this case giving a deep context to the Revolution of 1776 and the achievement of an independent nation with its own written Constitution, instead of its starting point being the Constitution itself as a fait accompli of American genius…”

 The book is being distributed globally online.
-Please check your preferred online bookseller.
+Please check your preferred online book, e-book and audiobook platform.
 Some sellers are:

 in the USA:

 The American system of law and government is not perfect – but it has done so much to unleash human potential and prevent tyranny and oppression.
 It has had a global impact both because of the American wealth and power that it has enabled, and as an ideal and example for all people trying to tread the path from oppression and tyranny to rights and freedom.

 The American Constitution is America’s fundamental law.
 Its adoption established a revolutionary new system of government, secured the gains of the American Revolution, and enabled the American nation.